Quick Answer

 • Vehicle decals

-Sarah, who runs a women’s clothing boutique, prints thousands of hang tags each season.
-A QR code on those tags links to care instructions and styling tips.
-Reprinting tags mid-season creates waste and delays, so she needs a link that stays stable even if the content evolves.
+A boutique that prints thousands of hang tags each season might use a QR code on those tags to link to care instructions and styling tips.
+Reprinting tags mid-season creates waste and delays, so the link has to stay stable even as the content evolves.

-Tom, a plumber, places QR codes on service stickers attached to water heaters.
-Customers scan them years later to find maintenance instructions.
-Those codes must keep working long after the initial job is finished.
+A plumber placing service stickers on water heaters is solving a similar problem.
+Customers scan those stickers years later to find maintenance instructions.
+The code must keep working long after the initial job is finished.

 In each case, the QR code becomes part of a physical object with its own lifespan.